bookingactivities/booking-activities/readme.txt

 * Tweak - Allow HTML in events and groups of events title
 * Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend
 * Tweak - Order calendars, activities, group categories and groups of events by title
-* Tweak - Backend javascript and css files are loaded only on Booking Activities screens to avoid conflicts
 * Tweak - List of activities in calendar editor can now be scrolled
 * Tweak - Add the {booking_list_raw} notification tag
 * Tweak - Support more parameters in bookingactivities_list shortcode (all booking filters)
 * Tweak - Allow to filter bookings by user even if the user is not in the selectbox
 * Tweak - Limit the amount of emails that can be sent to a single user per minute (20), hour (200) and day (2000) (spam protection)
+* Tweak - Backend javascript and css files are loaded only on Booking Activities screens to avoid conflicts
-* Fix - Notification were sometimes sent twice when used with WooCommerce
+* Fix - Notification were sometimes sent twice when used with WooCommerce in asynchronous mode
 * Fix - Overlapping of the event list in emails
 * Fix - WC order became "refunded" when a reservation was refunded, even if another reservation was still "cancelled"
 * Fix - Cancellation delays were not working properly